When Cinderella Will Go To University?

 This Charming Prince, in the other hand, is really nothing glamorous or smart, if he only spends his life searching a beautiful woman, with all the qualities to delight the senses but not the intellect.
 Herein lies a conception of women as sex object that doesn’t appear easily since the messages and products are intended for children audiences: The woman takes value only when a man falls in love with her and this love, to generate that value must be gained from sexual attraction generated by the physical beauty.
 Deserves reflection the fact those princes never work.
 Also, analyzing the contexts in which Disney stories operate, there are components of violence, psychological abuse, discrimination, low self-esteem going unnoticed under the romantic glow which these stories are told.

 But it’s not just Disney.
 The stereotype is something rooted in the cultural industry, multiplied and repeated in media formats for mass consumption.
 And this is not a subliminal message.
 The stereotype is publicly promoted.
 What happens is, since is everywhere and incorporated in daily life, we see it but not so many time we think of.
 Society still considers independent,intellectual or powerful but not married women, as an exception, a phenomenon that, since cannot be explained from the stereotype, is unreliable.

 As women, mothers, educators, we must take the, still, few opportunities to offer more realistic and comprehensive models about the options a woman have in the real world.
 This doesn’t mean to demonize entertainment industry or giving love or marriage a less value.
 There is love and marriage and happy ending for empowered women.
 We don’t need to go so far to shows there is different princess with different abilities.
-Let’s think less about Cinderella and more about Scherezade:It takes lot of intelligence, confidence and creativity to survive and getting away on thousand and one nights, driving home the Charming Prince.
+Let’s think less like Cinderella and more like our authentic beautiful selves.